Financial Administration for Yachts

 7. Monthly Owner Reporting

 A clear financial picture: profit and loss, budget vs. actual, cash flow summary, vendor summary, payroll summary, capital expenses, charter activity, and upcoming funding needs — so the owner always knows what the yacht costs and what needs attention.
+See the 12 monthly reports every yacht owner should receive.

 Common Financial Problems Yacht Owners Face